HeyGen x Superhuman | Create AI Videos in Your Browser

 Open the Agent Store and add the HeyGen Agent

 Click the Superhuman Go icon in your browser toolbar to open the panel.
-Navigate to the Agent Store, find the HeyGen Agent, and click Add.
-The agent will appear in your Go panel straightaway and is available on every page going forwards.
+Go to the Agent Store, find the HeyGen Agent, and click Add.
+The agent will appear in your Go panel immediately and will be available on every page going forward.

 Connect your HeyGen account

-On first use of the HeyGen Agent, you'll be prompted to sign in to your HeyGen account.
+When you first use the HeyGen Agent, you will be asked to sign in to your HeyGen account.
 Authenticate via OAuth.
-Your bespoke avatars, voice clones, and plan credits are immediately available inside the Go panel.
-No separate app, no API key, no extra billing.
+Your custom avatars, voice clones, and plan credits are instantly available inside the Go panel.
+No separate app, no API key, no additional billing.

 Create your first video or audio message

-Whenever a video or audio message would work better than text (a project update, a client recap, an explainer), the HeyGen Agent is already in your browser, ready to create it.
+Whenever a video or audio message would work better than plain text (for a project update, a client recap, or an explainer), the HeyGen Agent is already in your browser, ready to create it.

 Personalised outreach videos

-Whilst you're in your CRM or email, open Go and generate a 30-second HeyGen avatar video personalised to the prospect, including their name, company, and problem.
+While you are in your CRM or email, open Go and generate a 30-second HeyGen avatar video personalised for the prospect, including their name, company, and problem.
 Send it before you close the tab.

 Stakeholder updates

-Instead of writing a long project status email, open the HeyGen Agent from whichever tool you're in, such as Notion, Linear, Google Docs, and generate a narrated video update for the people who need to know.
+Instead of writing a long project status email, open the HeyGen Agent from whichever tool you are using, such as Notion, Linear, or Google Docs, and generate a narrated video update for the people who need to know.

 When video feels like too much, use the HeyGen Agent's audio output to send a voice message generated from a script, in your cloned voice.
-It could be a quick brief, a decision explainer, or a client update.
+It could be a quick brief, an explanation of a decision, or a client update.

-After a call, whilst you're still in the tool where you took notes, open Go and generate a narrated recap video for the client summarising decisions, next steps, and what you need from them.
+After a call, while you are still in the tool where you took notes, open Go and generate a narrated recap video for the client, summarising decisions, next steps, and what you need from them.

 Multilingual communication

 Working with international clients or teams?
-Create the video or audio message once, then use HeyGen's 175+ languages and dialects to produce it in their language from within the same Go session.
+Create the video or audio message once, then use HeyGen's 175+ languages and dialects to produce it in their language, all within the same Go session.

 Start creating videos with AI